nirnachmani/Pixie-Plus-for-Home-Assistant/README.md

 Usage:

 Once you provide all the needed credentials, the integration should work, and you should see new light entities.
 However, I can’t guarantee it will work.
 Feel free to use, modify and add to the code as needed.
-I may be able to answer occasional question (if I know the answer) but generally won’t have much time to spend on that.
+I may be able to answer an occasional question (if I know the answer) but generally won’t have much time to spend on that.